 - Sustainability: Eco-friendly cores and coatings align with Estidama requirements.

-- Sandwich Panel Cabins in Disaster Relief and Temporary Structures (1,500 words)
+Sandwich Panel Cabin in Disaster Relief and Temporary Structures

-Sandwich panel cabins are ideal for disaster relief and temporary structures in the UAE, offering rapid deployment and durability.
+Sandwich panel cabins are ideal for disaster relief and temporary structures in DUBAI, offering rapid deployment and durability.
 This section explores their role in emergency scenarios.

 Applications in Disaster Relief